flsinternationaldev/fls-international/src/netlify-content/pages/dynamic/programs/in-person/intensive-english.md

 description: Our most popular program, the Intensive English Program includes 30 lessons of instruction per week from qualified, native-speaking teachers.
 program-post-content: >-
-  Our most popular program, the Intensive English Program includes 30 lessons of instruction per week from qualified, native-speaking teachers.
+  ### Our most popular program!

+  The Intensive English Program includes 30 lessons of instruction per week from qualified, native-speaking teachers.

   The Intensive English Program is a comprehensive approach to studying English.
 You'll have the advantage of three different classes: an integrated Core Class at one of 18 FLS levels, a focused elective class covering a specific skill or topic and an Academic Workshop to round out your school day.